 William Gilbert Grace (1848-1915)

-Find out about a Gloucestershire legend who by some, has been titled with making cricket the first modern spectator sport.
+Find out more about a Bristol legend credited with making cricket the first modern spectator sport.

-William Gilbert Grace (W.G.
-Grace) was a Doctor by profession but also one of the best amateur cricketers Gloucestershire has ever produced.
-With a record that is extraordinary, the Bristol born legend has still left his mark on the modern game today.
+William Gilbert Grace was a doctor by profession, but also one of the best amateur cricketers Bristol has ever produced.
+With an extraordinary record for sporting ability, Grace's legacy lives on in the modern game today.

-Grace reached his peak in the 1870’s when he was averaging between sixty and seventy runs a game.
+Grace reached his peak in the 1870s when he was averaging between 60 and 70 runs a game.
 This might not seem like a lot in the modern game, but back then pitches were in poor shape, making scores a lot lower.

-Nicknamed “The Doctor”, Grace did not finish medical school until he was in his thirties.
-Training in London, he finished and soon opened his own practice in Easton, one of the poorest parts of Bristol at that time.
+Nicknamed 'The Doctor', Grace trained in London but did not finish medical school until he was in his 30s.
+He then opened his own practice in Easton, one of the poorest parts of Bristol at that time.

-Playing his last test match at the age of 50, he became secretary and manager for the London County Cricket Club in Crystal Palace.
-He then later moved to Mottingham in south-east London, with his wife Agnes.
+Playing his last test match at the age of 50, he became secretary and manager of the London County Cricket Club at Crystal Palace.
+He later moved to Mottingham in south-east London with his wife Agnes.

-He died in his home on 23rd October 1915 and a blue heritage plaque can be seen there in his remembrance.
+He died at home on 23 October 1915 and a blue heritage plaque can be seen there in remembrance.
+Another blue plaque can also be found at his former home off Victoria Square in Clifton.

 He is buried in London at Beckenham Crematorium.